 A San Diego county native, Mary learned to sew at an early age with help from her mother.
 Sewing for herself throughout her school years, she set a goal for herself to some day, spin and weave cloth to make garments.

-In 2001 she took a weaving class at UCSD and soon thereafter took spinning lessons.
-Now incorporating all of these skills into her work, garments have won first place awards at the 2006 and 2007 San Diego County Fairs, including Best of the Weaving Division for both years.
-Additionally, one of her garments won a first place Showcase award at the ASCH 2007 conference.
+In 2001 Mary took a weaving class at UCSD and soon thereafter took spinning lessons.
+Now incorporating all of these skills into her work, her garments have won numerous awards in local and regional exhibits.